knowbits/core_radio/build__electron_app/README.md

     3. It is also required to build an "Electron app" as an executable binary for the target platforms.
     4. The `main.js` file itself is not required to run the Electron app, it is only required to build the Electron app.

+## About "`package.json`": Build configuration for 'electron-builder'

+* The `package.json` file is required to build an Electron app as an executable binary for the target platforms.
+* It is also required to run the "Electron app" locally for testing purposes.
+* The `package.json` file is located here: `<PROJECT_ROOT>/build__electron_app/package.json`.
+* The `package.json` file contains the build configuration for the `electron-builder` tool.

+* Explaining config: `"postinstall": "electron-builder install-app-deps",`
+  * This will install the required 'Node.js' dependencies (if any) for the target platform.
+  * This is required to build an Electron app as an executable binary for the target platforms.

+> The `postinstall` script in a `package.json` file is a hook that is automatically executed by npm (Node Package Manager) after the package (as defined in `package.json`) is installed.
+The `postinstall` script is executed after all the dependencies listed in the `package.json` file are installed.

+> The `install-app-deps` command will install any app dependencies, e.g. native `Node.js` addons, that need to be rebuilt to be compatible with the version of Electron being used.

 ## Create an executable binary for Windows 64-bit

 1. Copy the "static html file" and the "favicon" to the Electron build folder: